vuoro/rahti/README.md

 // Cleanups are called with some pieces of data you can use to perform complicated cleanup logic.
 // Be very mindful when using these, as it's easy to introduce bugs with them.
-// - 1st argument = the component instance object also returned by `getInstance`, which can be used for identification (but be mindful that after the component instance gets destroyed the object may be reused by new component instances)
+// - 1st argument = the component instance object also returned by `getInstance`, which can be used for identification (but be keep in mind that after the component instance gets destroyed the object may be reused by new component instances)
-// - 2st argument = the last data the component has saved with `this.save`, if any
+// - 2st argument = the last data the component has saved with `save`, if any
 // - 3nd argument = a boolean indicating whether the component is being destroyed (`true`) or just updating (`false`) const CleanupAdvanced = new Proxy(function () {
   const element = document.createElement("div");